– Nov 4, 2016, the day The Paris Agreement came into force

 Is any country leading the pack?

 There are many countries doing incredibly innovative things to reduce emissions and increase their resilience to the impacts of climate change.
-For example, Costa Rica is trying to be trying to be 100% renewable by 2021.
+For example, Costa Rica is trying to be 100% renewable by 2021.
 [Note from Kasi: they already came close last year].

 Let’s get into the SDG’s.
 I’m curious about the specifics.
 Goal 9 focuses on promoting sustainable industrialization and fostering innovation.
 Can you speak to that?